H3llKa1ser/SOC-Assistant-Guide/Tools/Palo Alto Networks/Data Lake.md

 ### We can choose a timeframe from up to 90 days (depends on organizational log retention policy)

 ### We can search for activity based on source/destination IP address

+### We can further narrow our searches down further by searching based on source/destination port, command line, hostname, timeframe, log source, etc